ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 {: #openshift-microservices-3}

 The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.

+To avoid installing the command line tools, the recommended approach is to use the {{site.data.keyword.cloud-shell_notm}}.

+{{site.data.keyword.Bluemix_notm}} Shell is a cloud-based shell workspace that you can access through your browser.
+It's preconfigured with the full {{site.data.keyword.Bluemix_notm}} CLI and many plug-ins and tools that you can use to manage apps, resources, and infrastructure.

 In this step, you'll use the {{site.data.keyword.Bluemix_notm}} shell and configure `oc` to point to the cluster assigned to you.

 1. When the cluster is ready, click the button (next to your account) in the upper right corner to launch a [Cloud shell](https://{DomainName}/shell). **_Make sure you don't close this window/tab_**.